-Spring and summer in Wichita are the perfect times to spread out your favorite red checkered blanket in the grass for a family picnic and enjoy the fresh air, flowers, and sunshine.
+Spring and fall in Wichita are the perfect times to spread out your favorite red checkered blanket in the grass for a picnic and enjoy the fresh air, flowers and sunshine.

 Wichita has more than 125 parks and greenways covering nearly 5,000 acres.
 These are our favorites for a picnic in Wichita.

 In addition to the winding walking paths, courts for tennis and basketball, and playground areas, there is plenty of green space within Boston Park to enjoy a relaxing picnic.
 Plus, this park has one of the city’s newest splash pads, so the kids can have fun cooling off after a lunch in the park.
 All 10 of Wichita’s splash parks are open May to September, are free and open to the public and have spaces where you can find shade and a place to eat.
 Want to bring a treat to enjoy?
 Swing by Bagatelle Bakery on your way to this park.

 Chisholm Creek Park

 Find flora and fauna native to Wichita at the Chisholm Creek Park.
 As one of Wichita’s largest parks, it has been designated a Wichita Wild Habitat area featuring a 1.6-mile nature trail along the Chisholm Creek, which includes a wetlands area.
 For your picnic, Chisholm Creek Park has an open shelter, picnic tables and charcoal grills as well as restroom facilities.
 Need a break from the outdoors?
 After your meal, head over to the in-park Great Plains Nature Center to learn more about Wichita Wild Habitats and local plants and animals.